Interested in running as an elite athlete?

 When to Arrive:

-For best arrangements and ease of travel, flights should be booked so you will arrive in Falmouth as early as possible on the Friday before the race, and leave on Monday morning.
-Please note that it will take more than three hours to get to Boston on a summer Sunday afternoon and scheduling a late Sunday afternoon departure may not be practical.
+For best arrangements and ease of travel, flights should be booked so you will arrive in Falmouth as early as possible on the Friday before the race, August 13, and leave on Monday morning, August 16.
+The Race Awards Ceremony is over by 10:00 AM on Sunday, but please note that it will take more than three hours to get to Boston on a summer Sunday afternoon and scheduling a late Sunday afternoon departure may not be practical.
 We strongly recommend staying until Monday.

 How to get to Falmouth:

 All flights should be booked into Boston’s Logan Airport (or Providence’s T.F.
 Green Airport).
 Peter Pan Bus Lines runs a direct bus from LOGAN AIRPORT to Falmouth (it may say Woods Hole on the front of the bus) on a regular basis.
 Buses from Providence are less frequent and take longer, so it is much better to fly into Boston.
-You will have to pay for your bus ticket for which you will be reimbursed.
 Schedule link is included.
 The bus you want to take is marked “Woods Hole.”
 That is its final destination, but you will get off in downtown Falmouth, and call the race office 508-540-7000.
 We will come to pick you up at the bus station.

 Accommodations in Falmouth: